-The Grid Storage Launchpad (GSL) facility at PNNL will support the DOE’s Energy Storage Grand Challenge, which was announced in January by Energy Secretary Dan Brouillette.
+The Grid Storage Launchpad (GSL) facility at PNNL will support the DOE’s Energy Storage Grand Challenge and the Long Duration Storage Shot.
 The vision for the Energy Storage Grand Challenge is to create and sustain global leadership in energy storage utilization and exports, with a secure domestic manufacturing supply chain that does not depend on foreign sources of critical materials.

 Through independent testing and validation of grid energy storage technologies, the GSL facility will develop and promulgate rigorous grid performance standards and requirements that span the entire energy storage R&D development cycle—from basic materials synthesis to advanced prototyping.
 This mission focuses on three outcomes that address critical challenges in grid energy storage development:

-- Collaborate: Bringing together the DOE, multidisciplinary researchers, and industry will lower the barriers to innovation and deployment of grid-scale energy storage technologies.
+Collaborate: Bringing together DOE, multidisciplinary teams of researchers, and industry to lower the barriers to innovation and deployment of grid-scale energy storage technologies.

-- Validate: The facility will enable independent testing of next-generation grid energy storage materials and systems under realistic grid operating conditions.
+- Validate: Enabling independent testing of next-generation grid energy storage materials and systems under realistic grid operating conditions.

-- Accelerate: From benchtop to systems for deployment, the facility will reduce risk and speed the development of new technologies by propagating rigorous performance requirements to all stages of grid storage development.
+- Accelerate: Reducing risk and speeding the development of new technologies, from benchtop to systems for deployment, by propagating rigorous performance requirements to all stages of grid storage development.

 - Materials synthesis and processing